Land-Based Wind

 This technological leap was predicted in 2014 when SEWC and the National Renewable Energy Laboratory (NREL) collaborated to create custom maps exploring the potential of taller turbines:

-As of Q2 2024, there are at least 20 active land-based wind projects in development in SEWC’s footprint, owing in large part to these turbine advancements.
+SEWC and NREL's maps highlighting wind expansion potential for the Southeast by using taller turbines.
+As of Q1 2025, there are at least 20 active land-based wind projects in development in SEWC’s footprint, owing in large part to these turbine advancements.

 The Delta Region is a Hotspot for New Wind Projects